hackinsdn/zeek/README.md

 The Docker execution can be customized / enhanced with a few environment variables:

 - `ZEEK_INTERFACE`: interface name where zeek will monitor traffic (defaults to `eth0`)
-- `ZEEK_DISABLE_CHECKSUMS`: whether or not to disable checksum checks on Zeek packet capture process
-- `ZEEK_SCRIPTS`: user-provided scripts to be executed by zeek
-- `ZEEK_ARGS`: user-provided extra arguments to be executed on Zeek startup

 ## Monitoring network traffic with Zeek